Davidrami12/Davidrami12/README.md

 ## 🙋‍♂️ About Me :

-- 💭 I’m currently working on [Miranda Dashboard](https://github.com/Davidrami12/miranda-dashboard)
+- 💭 I’m currently working on my [Miranda Dashboard](https://github.com/Davidrami12/miranda-dashboard) project

 - 🌱 I’m currently learning **JS frameworks such as Vue and React**